afinemax/Astron_2024/README.md

 	- `fitburst` has a cool `simulate_burst.py` script that can simulate dedispersed or dispersed dynamic spectrums
 	- [will](https://github.com/josephwkania/will/tree/master) is a simulator that can be used to inject (and extract!) simulated pulses into `.fil` files!
         - Struggling on controlling the amplitude (SNR) of the injected signal
-  - [x] Observe FRBs, and likely pulsars.
+  #- [x] Observe FRBs, and likely pulsars.
 Observing repeating FRB20240209A.
 See [ATel#16670 by Vishwangi Shah (McGill University) on behalf of the CHIME/FRB Collaboration](https://www.astronomerstelegram.org/?read=16670).
   - [ ] Check we are using `ddplan` from `presto` correcly
   - [x] Modify `check_frb.py` to run `fetch`, and move the files into the good and bad dirs, make diagnostic `.png`s
 	- Just waiting for my previous merge request to go through, and then I can make a new one
+	- running `predict.py` while recording data to uranus causes the data recording to crash
   ### To Do:
+  - [ ] Understand what Paul and Tammo did to have the data record on Uranus
   - [ ] write an introduction section on `FRBS`, the DRT, and our observational parameters (bandwidth, devices, data points per second etc)
   - [ ] Fill in black boxes in the flowcharts.
 	- Look into how `presto` actually removes RFI and finds pulses.